 - As a faculty member or graduate student, you typically own your scholarly work in the same way.
-Exceptions to this rule are laid out in University Policy.
+Exceptions to this rule are laid out in relevant university policies.

 - Third parties may have rights in your scholarship.
 If you have previously published some or all of your work in other venues, you may have transferred copyright ownership, or granted an exclusive license, to the publisher.
 This may affect your right to deposit the same work in Libra, to share it with colleagues online, to post it to academic social networks, and even to use it in your teaching.
-Also, if your work is part of a third-party-sponsored research project, others may have an ownership interest in your work, or you may be required to publish or share it in certain ways.
+Also, if your work is part of a sponsored research project, the funder may have an ownership interest in your work, or you may be required to publish or share it in certain ways as a condition of your funding.
 It is important to read your agreements with publishers and sponsors, and to consult with your advisor, to determine whether you have the right to share or re-use your work.
 Many publishers and sponsors of research explicitly grant permission to share in certain contexts in their standard agreements, or are willing to grant permission upon request, but you should confirm this before submitting previously-published material in Libra or sharing in other online contexts.

 - In addition to providing licenses to publishers or other platforms, you may also choose to use a Creative Commons license to grant the general public permission to share and reuse your work, under conditions you choose.
 Learn more about these licenses below.

-- If a limitation or exception to copyright, such as fair use, does not apply, you may need to get permission from other copyright owners if you want to copy their protected work in your own work.
+- If a limitation or exception to copyright, such as fair use, does not apply, you may need to get permission from other copyright owners if you want to incorporate their protected work (such as images or other figures) in your own work.
 Learn more about fair use and seeking permissions below.

-- Creative Commons licenses allow copyright holders to grant blanket permission to the public to make free use of their works, so long as the use meets certain conditions (such as attribution, or refraining from commercial exploitation).
+- Open licenses allow copyright holders to grant blanket permission to the public to make free use of their works, so long as the use meets certain conditions (such as attribution, or refraining from commercial exploitation).

 - Libra lets you choose whether to use an open license when you deposit your work.
-You may choose either “All Rights Reserved” (granting no license to the public, other than the right to access the work in Libra) or CC-BY (permitting free use with proper attribution) from the drop-down menu.
+You may choose either “All Rights Reserved” (granting no license to the public, other than the right to access the work in Libra) or a Creative Commons license from the drop-down menu.
 We will prominently display the CC license you choose as part of the record for your work.
 This helps readers find your work, and makes it more likely that it will be read and re-used.
 You should also include the license information among the front pages of the version you deposit.
 CC licenses are a key tool of the Open Access movement, which works to expand free online access to scholarship.
 Learn more about support for Open Access at UVA here.
 The Authors Alliance has a helpful FAQ about open access for authors here.